-From New York to Seattle, people have wondered about the impact of the Wall Street protests.
+From New York to Seattle, people wondered about the impact of the Wall Street protests back in 2011.
 No one is asking, but if the protesters wanted to know how to win, they needed to conduct a cohesive major-marketing campaign.

 The corporate and Wall Street entitlement attitudes – certainly not everyone but a significant number – helped cause and exacerbate the Great Recession.
 The U.S. will continue to precariously suffer in its fiscal doldrums until economic patriotism becomes the norm, and productive public policies are implemented to improve the pecuniary environment for the creation of jobs.